RemyBorius/dlopen-experimentation/README.md

 > * compile the `hello2` lib
 > * compile and run `case_2_dlopen` executable

-### Step 3 : having the same result as step 2, BUT now it's forbidden to modify the Hello class so it's possible import it with dlopen
+### Step 3 : having the same result as step 2, BUT now it's forbidden to modify the Hello class with extern "C"

 Now is the real challenge.
-I can't modify the Hello class.
-It's where I need some help.
+I can't add extern "C" to the Hello class.

-My idea was to create the `HelloTampon` class that inherit of both the `Hello` class and the `helloInterface` class, so I can use it as the `Hello` class and I can modify it at will as I create it myself.
+My idea is to create the `HelloTampon` class that inherit of both the `Hello` class and the `helloInterface` class, so I can use it as the `Hello` class and I can modify it at will as I create it myself.

-And it works now ! big joy rn
+And it works too !

 > `case_3` is my example, to test it :
 >